joshuakirsch/pseudoR/README.md

 ```
+I recommend using over 10 cores.
+There is a lot of mapping and BAM sorting in this program which takes a good bit of time.
+Usually, I budget 1 hour per sample.
+I also highly recommend that reads are deduplicated before using in this program.

 Files in the `results/ref/` folder can be used for downstream analyses if need be:
 * orfs.nucl.fa – All predicted ORFs found in contigs greater than 1 kB
 * orfs.nucl.dedupe.fa – Deduplicated ORFs from orfs.nucl.fa